 - A ‘suggestion box’ placed in the entrance hall or in each classroom, with the contents shared at the school council meetings can also be effective.

-- Many schools have a ‘family group’ system where the school is divided vertically (e.g. from 4–11 year olds) into manageable groups which meet each week and discuss a range of themes and issues; often PSHE-related.
+- Many schools have a ‘family group’ system where the school is divided vertically (e.g. from 4–11 year olds) into manageable groups which meet each week and discuss a range of themes and issues; often health and wellbeing-related.
 Decisions and comments can then be passed onto the school council, staff, senior management team or head teacher.
 These family groups can also encourage older children to care for younger pupils and to become role models.

 - Consider how to ensure that all children are being heard, across each age group.
 How will you overcome language barriers?
 How will you make sure that the younger or more vulnerable and/or quieter pupils are listened to?
 What about those pupils who don’t enjoy being at school or those who don’t attend regularly?
 Make sure that it isn’t only school council members who get their voices heard.